-The reference case model should include all relevant resources and costs based on the health system perspective including costs paid by third-party payers, noting whether out of pocket expenses for patients are included.
+The reference case model should include all relevant resources and costs based on the health system perspective including costs paid by third-party payers, including future related and unrelated health care costs, and noting whether out of pocket expenses for patients are included.
 Any excluded costs should be identified, with the rationale for exclusion provided.
-The sources for resource utilization and cost data should be provided, along with the methods for how we seek and evaluate those inputs, including details of the comprehensive literature review.
+The sources for resource utilization and cost data should be provided, along with the methods for how those inputs were identified and evaluated, including details of the comprehensive literature review.
+The acquisition cost (and any applicable mark-up) for the intervention that HBPBs are being calculated should not be included in sensitivity analyses.